 - Add sugar and lemon zest and beat until smooth, scraping down the sides and bottom of bowl as needed.
 On low speed, add in the eggs and yolks and beat until just combined.
 Don't over mix here!

 - Using a rubber spatula, fold in the heavy cream.
 Fold in the lemon juice, mixing just until combined.

 - Pour filling on top of prepared crust, and spread evenly.

 - When you're ready to serve: use the foil overhang to lift the cheesecake bars from the pan and transfer them to a cutting board.
 Using a large, sharp knife, slice the slab into squares, wiping the knife clean with a damp cloth between slices.
+Top with lemon slices, if desired.
 Serve at once.